Will I be protected if my brokerage firm becomes insolvent?

 Many individual investors, who may be staking their retirements on their investments and modest pensions, are rightly worried about what the future may hold for their portfolios.
 Will I be protected if my investment broker goes bankrupt?
 Will my money still be there if there’s a run on my bank?
 What would happen to my pension if the market dips and doesn’t recover?

 Luckily for retail investors and customers of brokerage firms, several protections exist to safeguard their investments should their broker go broke and become insolvent.
-But even with those protections in place, that doesn’t mean the stock market is without risk to both individuals and institutions.
-Meanwhile, regulators are ideally supposed to step in when brokerage firms break the rules and put customers’ funds at risk, whether through incompetence, outright negligence, or worse, fraud or misrepresentations.
+But even with those protections in place, that doesn’t mean the stock market is without risk to individuals and institutions.
+Regulators are ideally supposed to step in when brokerage firms break the rules and put customers’ funds at risk, whether through incompetence, outright negligence, or worse, fraud or misrepresentations.

 Brokerage firm goes under